Aberuchill and Maam Road nature walk

-A moderate walk following an established walking route through the Glen Artney glen.
-This walk provides an opportunity to see and appreciate the flora and fauna of one of Strathearn’s most beautiful glens which sits astride the Highland Boundary Fault.
-With the experience of Andrea Hudspeth, a local professional ecologist as your guide you will be able to discover the natural wildlife and habitat of the glen at first hand.
+Join local ecologist Andrea Hudspeth on a moderate walk following an established walking route through woodlands and tracks to the west of Comrie.
+This walk provides an opportunity to see and appreciate the flora and fauna of one of Strathearn’s most beautiful areas between Comrie and Loch Earn.
+On the walk you will discover the natural wildlife and habitat of the local area at first hand.
 We might expect to see red deer, and red kites in the vicinity of Aberuchill.
 The walk is suitable for people of most abilities as the ascents and descents are generally gentle with good footing.
 However it is important to come prepared with appropriate footwear, warm clothing and suitable waterproofs just in case the weather changes.
 Also don’t forget to bring food and water, binoculars and a camera as well.

 For Medium, Hard and Extra Hard walks we ask walkers to make sure they have full hillwalking gear, by which we mean definitely the following: Boots, warm clothing, warm/quick drying trousers (not denim jeans), waterproof jacket and over trousers, rucsac, hat, gloves, spare fleece, packed lunch, spare food and drink, small personal first aid kit including any medications, mobile phone, headtorch, and bivvy bag if you have one, and possibly also these other items, depending on personal preference: Gaiters, rucsac cover, walking poles, spare socks, map, compass, GPS, lipsalve, camera.